 Introduction

 Over the last few years, Kubernetes has revolutionized the world of infrastructure and application distribution.
-From bare-metal servers to virtual machines to containers, Kubernetes has caused teams to re-evaluate their entire technology stack, in the best way possible.
-However, for many teams Kubernetes remains a very tall mountain to climb.
-Let's take a look at the infrastructure side of things.
+From bare-metal servers to virtual machines to containers, Kubernetes has compelled teams to re-evaluate their entire technology stack – in the very best way possible.
+However, for many teams, Kubernetes is seen as a tall mountain to climb.
+But it doesn’t have to be.

-Challenges with Kubernetes
+You can perform no-code deployment of Rancher Kubernetes on the AWS Cloud.

+Kubernetes: Complexity with Opportunity

-Most teams start off in the world of clusters and containers and quickly realize the complexity of the configuration, management, and deployment.
-From service meshes to ingress controllers to registries and more, Kubernetes is not as simple as it seems.
-OpsRamp has a great chapter about all the challenges.
-Teams start to get overwhelmed with all the decisions points that comes with Kubernetes.
-There are almost TOO many options out there.
-Teams start exploring open-source tools, enterprise tools, or start diving down the deep dark path of internal development.
-Does your team really want to take on the technical debt of managing Kubernetes locally?
+Most teams start off in the world of clusters and containers and are surprised by the level of complexity of the configuration, management, and deployment involved.
+From service meshes to ingress controllers to registries and more, there is a lot to consider and to get right.
+OpsRamp has a great chapter on this.
+Teams can become overwhelmed and exploring open-source tools, enterprise tools, or start diving down the deep dark path of internal development.

-For our teams, we have always wanted to have balance between the workload, the features, and of course, the total cost.
-Thankfully there are many managed Kubernetes or Kubernetes-As-A-Service offerings.
-As an industry, we keep seeing the numbers shift away from self-managed Kubernetes to managed Kubernetes.
-Here's where we can start to talk about how much easier the implementation and management of Kubernetes can be for your team.
+Thankfully there are many managed Kubernetes or Kubernetes-as-a-Service offerings.
+As an industry, we are seeing a continual and growing shift away from self-managed Kubernetes to managed Kubernetes.
+In these scenarios, Kubernetes is much easier to implement and manage.

-But there are trade offs...
-One thing to think about is the skill set needed to deploy an identical Kubernetes cluster at the edge, in the cloud, or in air gapped environments.
+If this is the path you’re taking, one thing to think about is the skill set needed to deploy an identical Kubernetes cluster at the edge, in the cloud, or in air gapped environments.
 The ability to have a flexible deployment module is very valuable for these types of scenarios.

 Another thing to consider is your temporary, development, or test clusters.
-Being able to rapidly prototype an on-premise cluster in the cloud can greatly improve velocity for all the teams.
-Another thing to think about is vendor requirements and lock-ins.
+Being able to rapidly prototype an on-premise cluster in the cloud can greatly improve velocity for every team.
+A third thing to think about is vendor requirements and lock-ins.
 Some of the cloud providers charge to get your data out.

-So how can we have the best of both worlds?
-By deploying a Kubernetes distribution, that you can take anywhere and everywhere, to a cloud environment.
+Teams looking to have the best of both worlds – a managed Kubernetes distribution with the in-house talent, the ability to quickly prototype, and no vendor lock-in – consider deploying a Kubernetes distribution one that you can take anywhere and everywhere – to a cloud environment.

 Why Rancher on AWS

-Rancher is rapidly becoming the Kubernetes of choice for every agency, company, and team.
-The Rancher stack has some very good choices for all the different layers of infrastructure.
+Rancher is rapidly becoming the Kubernetes of choice for every agency, company, and team because the Rancher stack has some exceptional choices for all the different layers of infrastructure.

 Rancher, as a stack, is completely malleable.
-Meaning you can pick and choose which piece you want to run when and where.
+Meaning, you can pick and choose which piece you want to run when and where.
 This gives greater flexibility to engineering the right infrastructure at the right time for the right location.
 We have deployments from every cloud provider down to the tactical edge.

-In addition the Rancher stack is open-source, this is important for better transparency for security and code quality.
-Sound good right?
+In addition, the Rancher stack is open source, this is important for better transparency for security and code quality.
+Sounds good, right?
 How about a "No-Code" deployment of the stack?

-(RGS) worked with AWS to develop a marketplace offering to dramatically reduce the barrier to entry.
-The offering is a highly available free trial of RKE2 and Rancher Manager by Rancher Government Solutions (RGS), designed for US Federal and Public Sector Customers.
+Rancher Government Solutions (RGS) worked with AWS to develop a marketplace offering to dramatically reduce the barrier to entry.
+The offering is a highly available free trial of RKE2 and Rancher Manager by Rancher Government Solutions (RGS), designed for U.S. Federal and Public Sector Customers.

 No-Code Deployment

 Seriously.
 It's zero code, zero configuration, and zero hassle.
-But what do we get?
+But what doyou get?

-Rancher Kubernetes Engine (RKE2), which is a fully CNCF comformant Kubernetes distribution, focusing on security and compliance within the government and public sectors.
+Rancher Kubernetes Engine (RKE2), which is a fully CNCF conformant Kubernetes distribution, focusing on security and compliance within the government and public sectors.

-Rancher Multi-Cluster Manager (MCM), which is the leading open source platform for running Kubernetes in any environment, with over one billion in total downloads.
+Rancher Multi-Cluster Manager (MCM), which is the leading open-source platform for running Kubernetes in any environment, with over one billion in total downloads.